 4. Do you need care when you get home?

-You remain an admitted patient, but return home and either get visited regularly by Calvary clinicians who deliver certain treatments in your home setting, or attend an outpatient clinic.
+When you return home, you remain an admitted patient, and will either be visited regularly by Calvary clinicians who deliver certain treatments in your home setting, or attend an outpatient clinic.

 It’s a safe and efficient substitution for in-hospital care for a wide range of conditions.